Safeguarding & SEND @ Swimbridge

 At Swimbridge CE Primary School, we aim to support all children in order to enable them to fully access the curriculum.
 Central to our provision, is the recognition of all aspects of each child's development.
 Through the Thrive approach, we seek to enable the core of the child, ensuring that social and emotional barriers to learning are reduced and children develop resilience that will support them through life.
 We share our expertise and work with a range of outside agencies; including Speech & Language, Communication and Interaction, Occupational Therapy, Educational Psychology and many more in order to meet the varying needs of all our children.

 We use the Devon Assessment Framework (DAF) in order to meet the needs of pupils with Special Educational Needs for whom we require outside agency intervention to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.

-Our Special Educational Needs and Disability Co-ordinator (SENDCo) is Mrs Stacey Pye.
+Our Special Educational Needs and Disability Co-ordinator (SENDCo) is Caroline Gilbert.
 Please do not hesitate to contact the SENDCO for any further information.